-Living at Palmas - Tocantins, Brazil, I'm a Computer Science graduated, dedicated father, passionate husband, software development addicted, rock and heavy metal fan, gamer, fisherman on spare times and a true admirer of dogs especially the Labradors.
+Living at Palmas - Tocantins, Brazil, I'm a Computer Science graduate, dedicated father, passionate husband, software development addict, rock and heavy metal fan, gamer, fisherman in my spare time and a true admirer of dogs, especially Labradors.

-Working for one decade as IT Analyst in the Government sector developing solutions using different technologies.
+Working for over a decade as an IT Analyst in the Government sector developing solutions using different technologies.
 Constantly learning new languages, methodologies, and doing lots of experiments related to software development.
-I love to code in C++, but when the job requires, I develop in Java, PHP, Ruby, and many others.
+I love to code in C++, but when the job requires it, I develop in Java, PHP, Ruby, and many others.

-Since college times during the computer graphics, compilers, and database systems classes, I was dreaming of creating a project that could involve these amazing branches of the Computer Science.
-A few years later when I got my Computer Scientist degree, I started to work in the Government sector and in the first months I've already faced a problem in which the majority of developers lives in a daily basis: the lack of cheap or free development tools with a certain level of maturity or quality.
-In my case, I was in need of a useful database modeling tool for PostgreSQL RDBMS, but none of the softwares convinced me.
+Since college times during the computer graphics, compilers, and database systems classes, I was dreaming of creating a project that could involve these amazing branches of Computer Science.
+A few years later when I got my Computer Scientist degree, I started to work in the Government sector and in the first months I had already faced a problem that the majority of developers live with on a daily basis: the lack of cheap or free development tools with a certain level of maturity or quality.
+In my case, I was in need of a useful database modeling tool for PostgreSQL RDBMS, but none of the software convinced me.
 So I took the bold decision to create my own tool.

-Thus, in 2006, I decided to use my previous knowledge in C++ development and started to study the Qt framework by writing small applications.
-As soon as I felt prepared, I booted up my project which goal was to enable the user to create database models and generated the set of SQL commands to reproduce the model in the database server.
-Born the PostgreSQL database modeler, in short, pgsqlDBM.
-The challenge was so huge, so few spare time, so much documentation to read, a lot of code to write, so many failures but little by little, the tool started to work as I was expecting.
-I kept the development until the beginning of 2008 when due to some personal problems, I abandoned the tool's coding and almost erased all the work.
+In 2006, I decided to use my previous knowledge in C++ development and started to study the Qt framework by writing small applications.
+As soon as I felt prepared, I started my project whose goal was to enable the user to create database models and generate the set of SQL commands to reproduce the model in the database server.
+Thus was born the PostgreSQL database modeler, in short, pgsqlDBM.
+The challenge was huge, with so little spare time, so much documentation to read, a lot of code to write, and so many failures, but little by little, the tool started to work as I was expecting.
+I kept the development until the beginning of 2008 when, due to some personal problems, I abandoned the tool's coding and nearly erased the work.

-After a gap of almost two years, at the end of 2009, I decided to resume my work.
-I was motivated to finish the product, so I ported the entire project from Qt 3 to Qt 4, and at the end of 2010, I could finish an unstable and barely usable version.
-Since the beginning, I was planning to make a tool for my own usage, not worrying about releasing it to the world.
-Thus I did not care about the crashes, bugs, and everything else.
+After a gap of almost two years at the end of 2009, I decided to resume my work.
+I was motivated to finish the product, so I ported the entire project from Qt 3 to Qt 4, and at the end of 2010, I could finish a first working version.
+Since the beginning, I was planning to make a tool for my own usage, not worrying about releasing it to the world, so I did not care about the crashes, bugs, and everything else.
 But things started to change when some friends saw that embryonic project and convinced me that more people could need and enjoy the software.
-Thus, pgsqlDBM officially gained the community as open-source software.
+So, pgsqlDBM was officially released to the community as open-source software.

-Slowly I was receiving some feedbacks and the gears started to move.
-The software was growing and receiving updates thanks to a joint effort between me and some few users.
-In 2012 I decided to port pgsqlDBM from Qt 4 to Qt 5 (recently released at that time) and refactor ALL the code and docs from Portuguese to English.
-Yes, I committed the big mistake of writing an open-source software in my mother language...
+Slowly, I was receiving some feedback and the gears started to move.
+The software was growing and receiving updates thanks to a joint effort between me and a few users.
+In 2012 I decided to port pgsqlDBM from Qt 4 to Qt 5 (recently released at that time) and refactor all the code and docs from Portuguese to English.
+Yes, I made the mistake of writing an open-source software in my mother language...
 The lesson was learned painfully!
-Finally, not satisfied with that strange name, I gave to my project a more friendly one: pgModeler.
-Now, we are in 2024, pgModeler is a mature software, continuously increases its level of stability, reached almost half-million downloads, has lots of users and contributors around the world, and I am full of pride of my work!
+Finally, not satisfied with that strange name, I gave my project a more friendly one: pgModeler.
+Now, we are in 2025, pgModeler is a mature software, continuously increases its level of stability, reached almost half a million downloads, has lots of users and contributors around the world, and I am full of pride in my work!

 This is pgModeler... this is my dream!